ptcrealitylab/vuforia-spatial-robotic-addon/interfaces/MIR100/tools/motion/motionToolDev.md

+---
+layout: doc
+title: Developing with the Motion Tool
+permalink: /docs/vuforia-spatial-robotic-addon/interfaces/MIR100/tools/motion/motionToolDev
+---

-# Understanding and Development of Motion tool
+# Developing with the Motion tool

 The Motion Tool is a [VST Tool]() that allows for path planning and realtime motion visualization.
 It is built with HTML and Javascript and uses Node.js in order to manage all the files and dependencies.